 Bordeaux En Primeur is a highly publicised campaign that is regarded as one of the most important annual events in the wine calendar, not only for oenophiles but for fine wine investors too.
 Each spring, the latest wine vintage from Bordeaux is released ‘En Primeur’.
-This year, we eagerly await the 2020 vintage.
+This year, we welcomed the 2020 vintage.

 “After tasting more than 400 samples from the 2020 vintage I can 100% confirm it is another great year for Bordeaux” – James Suckling, April 2021

-Early commentary on the Bordeaux 2020 En Primeur suggests:
+Commentary on the Bordeaux 2020 En Primeur suggests:

 - Indicators show potential for high-quality wines, but a variable vintage